MarxFoods.com All Prices Include Shipping!

 Kangaroo Boneless Denver Leg

-Kangaroo boneless Denver legs are a kangaroo leg with the bones and the inedible silver skin removed.
+Kangaroo boneless Denver legs are a kangaroo leg with the bones removed.
 The individual muscles from the kangaroo’s leg have been separated for your convenience.
 At this point the muscles are ready to be roasted or braised whole or sliced, and can also be cut into cubes for use as kangaroo stew meat.

-Kangaroo meat’s flavor is somewhat similar to beef, but sweeter and a little gamey, with a touch of smokiness.
+Kangaroo meat’s flavor is somewhat similar to beef, but sweeter with a touch of smokiness.

 Like most game meats, ruby-red kangaroo meat is low in fat (~2%) and cholesterol and high in protein.
 Roo meat is also naturally high in CLA (conjugated linoleic acid) which is believed to have health benefits.